mtorres123/fengyanshi.github.io/sediment_rip_info.rst

 **Postprocessing**

- For a postprocessing example, a MATLAB script is located in :code:`/simple_cases/sediment_rip/postprocessing/`.
+ For postprocessing examples, MATLAB and Python scripts are located in :code:`/simple_cases/sediment_rip/postprocessing/`.